 For this school, there is no separation between the profane and the sacred, which are seen as a continuum.
 Aware of that, every individual can achieve Buddhahood in this life, instead of having to be reborn several times.

 The spiritual goal is also to achieve full Buddhahood.
 The ones on this path are the Bodhisattvas.
-For that goal, this school relies on the Buddhas and Bodhisattvas’ guidance to the full enlightenment.
+For that goal, this school relies on the Buddhas and Bodhisattvas’ guidance toward full enlightenment.

 Who is the Main God in Buddhism?
 Is He a God?

-Sittartha Guatama, the historical founder of Buddhism and the future Buddha, is an elusive figure.
-Researchers agree that Sidharta lived in north India around 563 BCE, born to a noble family.
+Siddhartha Gautama, the historical founder of Buddhism and the future Buddha, is an elusive figure.
+Researchers agree that Siddharta lived in north India around 563 BCE, born to a noble family.